rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Vienna circle [^Murzi2004]
 -   Group of philosophers lead by Moritz Schlick that met regularly at the University of Vienna from 1924 to 1936.
--   Moritz Schlick, Rudolf Carnap, Kurt G&ouml;del, Victor Kraft, Otto Neurath, Friedrich Waismann, and others.
+-   Moritz Schlick, Rudolf Carnap, Kurt G&ouml;del, Victor Kraft, Otto Neurath, Friedrich Waismann, Gustav Bergmann, and others.
 -   Ludwig Wittgenstein and Karl Popper corresponded with the circle but did not attend.
 -   "The scientific conception of the world" (1929) - The Vienna Circle's manifesto [^Hahn1973]
 -   Carnap: *The Logical Structure of the World* (1928) - (*Der Logische Aufbau der Welt*) [^Carnap1928]